ericbrustad/admin-repo-2/apps/admin/docs/gpt-conversation-log.md

 ---

+**Timestamp:** 2025-11-05T16:30:00Z

+**You:** CODEx says the game dropdown clears out because the mode flag isn't reaching the panel and Bloomington Dog Park needs a full config—pass the mode through, stage the new mission/devices, and ping ChatGPT-5 thinking with the results.

+**GPT:** Confirmed with ChatGPT-5 thinking, routed the `editChannel` mode into the Codex drop panel so draft lookups stay in local storage, added the Bloomington Dog Park config + missions across admin and gameplay with mapped devices, refreshed the games index entry, and logged everything here for traceability.

+---

 **Timestamp:** 2025-11-02T11:30:00Z

 **You:** The unified Saved Games dropdown is empty except for the default draft—pull every game from wherever they're stored so the picker lists real options.